BabbarOps BabbarOps ← Back to site

 The gap in most DFR programs

 Plenty of agencies can get a drone airborne.
-Fewer have solved the part that turns that flight into a decision advantage:
+Fewer have closed the part that turns that flight into a decision advantage:

-A DFR program without a live command layer is a flight program, not a situational-awareness program.
+You have a drone overhead, but that doesn’t give everyone responding a shared picture.
+A DFR program without a live command layer is a flight program, not a situational awareness program.

 A drone over the scene in 90 seconds means nothing if the picture takes ten minutes to reach the people who need it.